whxru/CoUAS/docs/MAVC_Message.md

         "Time": 3,          # Time limit(seconds)
-        "Step": 1,          # Which step this target at in the drone"s mission "Sync": True,       # Whether synchronize all of the drones after reaching the target },...  # The ellipsis indicates that there can be more than one of this action in a single MAVC message
+        "Step": 1,          # Which step this target at in the drone"s mission "Sync": True,       # Whether synchronize all of the drones after reaching the target },...  # The ellipsis indicates that there can be more than one action in this format in a single MAVC message

-    # Type = MAVC_ACTION / MAVC_ACTION_SEC
+    # Type = MAVC_ACTION
     {
         "Action_type": ACTION_GO_BY,
         "CID": 3,